toasdn/toasdn/README.md

 - 👋 Hi, I’m @toasdn
-- 👀 I’m interested in nothing
+- 👀 I’m interested in cross-platform app development and design
-- 🌱 I’m currently learning nothing
+- 🌱 I’m currently learning Flutter
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ I’m looking to collaborate on nothing rn
-- 📫 How to reach me ... dont know why anyone would want to reach me

 <!---
 toasdn/toasdn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.